mlwenocur/logistictrainpitch/index.Rmd

 ---  bg:mistyrose

 # Loan Defaulting Probability
-+ Here is an example of how far estimates can differ from true values and yet match probabilities very well, as seen from the graph given below.
++ Here is an example of how far estimates can differ from true values and yet match probabilities surprisingly well, as seen from the graph given below.

 + Denote the probability of defaulting by $p(x)$
  + where $p(x) = (1 + \exp(2 - 0.5x - 0.1x^2))^{-1}$,